 Several studies11 have examined the impact of the Maryland global budget system on “rural hospitals,” but five of the eight hospitals examined in these studies are actually large hospitals that are not federally-designated as rural hospitals, while three of the six Maryland hospitals that are located in a rural area were not included in the analyses.12 The eight hospitals in these studies are those where HSCRC implemented its initial version of the global budget methodology (the Total Patient Revenue system, or “TPR”) in 2010.
 The TPR hospitals are described as “rural” by HSCRC because each is the only hospital located in its community; HSCRC began implementation of global budgets at these hospitals because there was less need to make adjustments for changes in hospital market share than in areas that have multiple hospitals.
 Two of the other rural hospitals in the state (including the smallest hospital, McCready Hospital) began participating in a global payment arrangement with HSCRC before 2010, and the studies excluded those two from the analyses because of that.

 The TPR hospitals are much larger and deliver far more inpatient care than most rural hospitals in other states.
-The median acute census of the TPR hospitals was 57 in 2018, whereas the median number of acute patients in rural hospitals nationally was 7.
-The median total expense of the TPR hospitals was $170 million in 2018, more than five times the median of $33 million for rural hospitals nationally.
+The median acute census of the TPR hospitals is 52, whereas the median number of acute patients in rural hospitals nationally is 6.
+The median total expense of the TPR hospitals was $153 million, almost five times the median of $33 million for rural hospitals nationally.

 As shown below, expenses in all of the core service lines are much higher at the Maryland “rural” hospitals than they are at most rural hospitals in other states.
 The difference is particularly large for inpatient care, which is consistent with the fact that Maryland has had much higher rates of hospital utilization than other states.
 However, this difference means that the Maryland hospitals had much bigger opportunities to reduce inpatient admissions and spending than rural hospitals in other states would have, and the financial losses at the hospitals from such reductions would be much greater in Maryland than in other states in the absence of the global budget system.